takashiishida/flooding/README.md

 and is compatible with any stochastic optimizer and other regularizers.
 <!-- With flooding, the model will continue to “random walk” with the same non-zero training loss, and we expect it to drift into an area with a flat loss landscape that leads to better generalization. -->
 ![](fig1.png)
 *Figures from [the paper](https://arxiv.org/abs/2002.08709): (a) shows 3 different concepts related to overfitting.
 [A] shows the generalization gap increases, while training & test losses decrease.
 [B] also shows the increasing gap, but the test loss starts to rise.
 [C] shows the training loss becoming (near-)zero.
 We avoid [C] by flooding the bottom area, visualized in (b), which forces the training loss to stay around a constant.
 This leads to a decreasing test loss once again.
-We confirm these claims in experiments with CIFAR-10 shown in (c)–(d).*
+The paper presents experiments with CIFAR-10 shown in (c)–(d) supporting these claims.*

 ## Demo